hartwigmedical/hmftools/gripss/README.md

 The GRIDSS output may contain structural variants which may be duplicated either by a single SV or by a chain of SVs with breakends proximate to each other which may or may not already be linked by assembly.
 In the case where a variant is duplicated by a chain, we term this variant the spanning variant and these links to be transitive links.

 For a variant to be marked as a duplicate, we must find 2 candidate transitive breakends which match the orientation and position of the spanning variant, within CIPOS bounds and allowing for the insert sequence length.
-The CIPOS bounds for imprecise variants are ignored for this purpose and the match must be exact (see realignmnent section above).
+The CIPOS bounds for imprecise variants are ignored for this purpose and the match must be exact (see realignment section above).

 The candidate transitive breakends must be linkable in a continuous chain as one of the following cases: